in

 Dark Shades of Red

-Go for dark shades of red such as brick, wine, or cranberry to create a contrast against gold walls, which mingled together will produce a visually impressive display.
+Go for dark shades of red such as brick, wine, or cranberry to create a contrast against golden walls, which, mingled together, will produce a visually impressive display.

 Orange Shades

-Orange tones such as shades of terracotta or even rust can do wonders for your gold walls that should definitely be also at the top of your options list.
+Orange tones such as shades of terracotta or even rust can do wonders for your gold walls, that should be also at the top of your options list.

 Purple and Blue

-This color combination provides a cool effect to an otherwise warm room due to the gold walls, while still giving an exquisite and elegant look.
+This color combination provides a cool effect to an otherwise warm room due to the golden shades while still giving an exquisite and elegant look.
 Moreover, this combination is particularly great for bedrooms and offices.

 Matching Colors with Gold for Room Design Themes